-Quarter-Finals will be held via conference call and will be 20 minutes in duration.
-As many as 5 competitors will be assessed at the same time during the conference call.
+Quarter-Finals will be held via Zoom and will be 20 minutes in duration.
+As many as 5 competitors will be assessed at the same time during the video call.

-It is your responsibility to ensure that you have a reliable phone connection when you dial-in to the call.
+It is your responsibility to ensure that you have a reliable internet connection.
+We recommend a download speed of at least 10Mbps.

 The Quarter-Finals will be based on recent commercial news and LexisNexis pre-reading.

 The best performing Quarter-Finalists will progress to the Semi-Finals.
 Where necessary, performance at previous rounds will be taken into consideration.

 Unfortunately, due to the large number of participants in the Quarter-Finals, it is not possible to provide feedback on performance.

 Semi-Final: Zoom call